numisveinsson/SeqSeg/README.md

 -`max_n_steps`: This argument specifies the maximum number of steps to run the algorithm.
 The default value is 1000.

+-`max_n_steps_per_branch`: This argument specifies the maximum number of steps to take per branch.
+The default value is 100.

+-`max_n_branches`: This argument specifies the maximum number of branches to take.
+The default value is 100.

 -`unit`: This argument specifies the unit of the image data.
 The default value is 'cm'.

+-`pt_centerline`: This argument specifies the use of point centerline.
+The default value is 50.

+-`num_seeds_centerline`: This argument specifies the number of seeds for centerline.
+The default value is 1.

+-`write_steps`: This argument specifies whether to write all intermediate steps (0 or 1).
+Useful for debugging.
+The default value is 0.

+-`extract_global_centerline`: This argument specifies whether to extract global centerline after segmentation (0 or 1).
+The default value is 0.

+-`cap_surface_cent`: This argument specifies whether to cap surface centerline (0 or 1).
+The default value is 0.

 ## Config file
 `config/xx.yml`: File contains config parameters, default is set but can be changed depending on task